PinkFluffyDumplings/IMC-Prosperity-4-Writeup/README.md

 # IMC Prosperity 4

-Our team, `Pink Fluffy Dumplings` scored a cumulative Phase-2 PnL of 1,096,164 XIRECs (Algo 1,062,502 + Manual 33,662), which would've placed us **#13** globally in IMC Prosperity 4.
-On the algorithmic challenge alone, we would've finished **#9 globally**.
+Our team, `Pink Fluffy Dumplings` finished **#13** globally in IMC Prosperity 4 with a cumulative Phase-2 PnL of 1,096,164 XIRECs (Algo 1,062,502 + Manual 33,662).
+On the algorithmic challenge alone, we finished **#9 globally**.
+This placed us **#4 in Australia** overall, and **#2** in the algorithmic component.

 This writeup includes the strategies and ideas we implemented, and takeaways from Prosperity - our first algorithmic trading competition :)

-> *Note: Our final round submission was unfortunately copied by another team, so although we were still scored, our final rank wasn't initially published onto public the leadboard.
-We emailed the Prosperity team and they kindly  confirmed we *"appear as 13th globally"* on their recruiter leaderboard.
+> *Note: Our final round submission was unfortunately copied by another team, so although we were still scored, our final rank wasn't initially published onto the public leaderboard.
+We emailed the Prosperity team and they kindly confirmed we *"appear as 13th globally"* on their final recruiter leaderboard.*

 ## Round 1 — [Strategy name e.g. Mean Reversion]